GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 * Enter your key name.
 This is the key name you used in a previous exercise.
 * Change the ```name``` from ```ansible-server``` to something unique.
 * Change the ```flavor_id``` to be the m1.small ID that you can get by running ```nova flavor-list```.
 This will be a long string like ```44e0aeb8-95fd-4a18-bca0-be1eec8f42ac```
-* Add the following lines to connect the instances to the private network using the network ID that you can get by running ```neutron net-list```.
+* Add the following lines to connect the instances to the private network using the network ID that you can get by running ```nova net-list```.
 This will be a long string like ```367bb368-5be1-4534-93ff-0ccf15e51700``` :
 ```
       nics:
       - net-id : 367bb368-5be1-4534-93ff-0ccf15e51700